Frank Borman: Early life and education

 Borman attended Sam Hughes Elementary School in Tucson, where he played soccer and baseball.
 He then went to Mansfeld Junior High School, where he tried out for the football team.
 He was not good enough, so he formed his own team with some local boys, sponsored by a local jewelry store.
 He earned some money with a newspaper route, delivering copies of the Arizona Daily Star.

 After Mansfeld, Borman went on to Tucson High School, where he was an honor student.
 He played quarterback on the junior varsity team, and then became the second-string quarterback on the varsity team.
 The first-string quarterback broke his arm during the first game, and was out for most of the season.
 Although every one of the four forward passes he attempted that year was incomplete, the team went on to win the state championship.
 He also started dating Susan Bugbee, a sophomore at his school.

 After the United States entered World War II in 1941, his parents found work at a new Consolidated Vultee aircraft factory in Tucson.
 His first ride in an airplane had been when he was five years old.
 He learned to fly at the age of 15, taking lessons with a female instructor, Bobbie Kroll, at Gilpin Field.
-When he obtained his student pilot's license, he joined a local flying club.
+When he obtained his student pilot certificate, he joined a local flying club.
 He also built model airplanes out of balsa wood.

 Borman was helping a friend build model planes, when his friend's father asked him about his plans for the future.
 Borman told him that he wanted to go to college and study aeronautical engineering, but his parents did not have the money to send him to an out-of-state university, and neither the University of Arizona nor Arizona State University offered top-notch courses in aeronautical engineering at that time.
 His football skills were insufficient to secure an athletic scholarship, and he lacked the political connections to secure an appointment to the United States Military Academy at West Point.
 He therefore planned to join the Army, which would allow him to qualify for free college tuition under the G.I.
 Bill.